Ashby Pond Dredging and Environmental Improvements

 ---

 The City of Fairfax Department of Public Works is developing plans to dredge and upgrade Ashby Pond.
 Removing accumulated silt from the pond will increase the pond’s capacity to slow stormwater runoff and capture pollutants.
-The deeper pools will enhance water quality for local wildlife and improve the park’s aesthetics for visitors.
+The deeper pool will enhance water quality for local wildlife and improve the park’s aesthetics for visitors.

 Satoshi Eto, public works program manager, explains the project to dredge and improve Ashby Pond.